Preventing Urinary Tract Infections

 A recent study found that women at risk for recurring UTIs who drank an additional six cups of water a day more than their regular fluid intake cut their risk of another infection by 48 percent.
 They also reduced their use of antibiotics, used to treat urinary tract infections, by 47 percent.

-Dr. Lichtenberger says he’s not surprised by the study’s findings, since previous research has shown that increasing fluid intake helps flush the urinary tract, including the kidneys, ureters, bladder and urethra, of harmful bacteria.
-He warns, though, that people with congestive heart failure or certain kidney diseases should continue to limit their fluid intake, according to their doctors’ advice.
+Previous research has shown that increasing fluid intake helps flush the urinary tract, including the kidneys, ureters, bladder and urethra, of harmful bacteria.
+However, people with congestive heart failure or certain kidney diseases should continue to limit their fluid intake, according to their doctors’ advice.

-If you suspect you may have a urinary tract infection, Dr. Lichtenberger says it’s important to seek medical attention.
+If you suspect you may have a urinary tract infection, it’s important to seek medical attention.

 A doctor can diagnose a UTI through a urinalysis, which tests for the presence of bacteria, blood and white blood cells, indicating an infection.
 If a urinalysis indicates an infection, a doctor often orders a urine culture to determine the type of bacteria causing the infection.
 This helps determine the best antibiotic to treat the UTI.